 - Exopolysaccharides - antioxidant and protective effects

 Lactobacillus ferment lysate keeps the microbiome in balance while increasing skin tone and elasticity, minimizing wrinkles, providing deep hydration and increasing cell turnover.
-It can also reduces redness and irritation.
+It also helps to reduces redness and irritation.

 How Its Used

-Lactobacillus ferment lysate and lactobacillus ferment lysate filtrate are in every Synbiotic Fusion Bioactives™ quadruple probiotic blend.
-Find it in Amaretto and Biotic Hand Remedy, The Biotic Glow™ Ferment Essence and (Glyco-Biotic)™ Ultra-Synbiotic Facial to name a few of our favorites.
+Lactobacillus ferment lysate and lactobacillus ferment lysate filtrate are in every nuebiome™ probiotic blend.
+Find it in Amaretto and Biotic Hand Remedy, The Biotic Glow™ Ferment Essence, Biotic Radiance-Boosting Hydrator and (Glyco-Biotic)™ Ultra-Synbiotic Facial to name a few of our favorites.

-Lactobacillus bacterial lysates accelerates wound closure and aids the growth of new skin.
+Lactobacillus bacterial lysates accelerates wound closure and aids the growth of new skin studies show.
 Bacterial lysates are also a safer alternative to using live bacteria on the skin and in the manufacturing and maintaining of bacteria within probiotic skincare formulations.

 International Journal of Molecular Sciences, Vol 20, Sept 2019, Pg.
 4290